-The Company's exposure to credit risk arises from the failure of counterparty to fulfill its financial commitments to the Company under the prevailing contractual terms.
-Financial instruments that potentially subject the Company to credit risk consist primarily of trade receivables and other financial assets at amortized cost.
+The Group's exposure to credit risk arises from the failure of counterparty to fulfill its financial commitments to the Group under the prevailing contractual terms.
+Financial instruments that potentially subject the Group to credit risk consist primarily of trade receivables, contract assets and other financial assets at amortized cost.
 The carrying amounts of financial assets at amortized cost represent its maximum credit exposure.

-Trade Receivables
+Trade Receivables and Contract Assets

-Management has established a credit policy under which each new customer is analyzed individually for creditworthiness before the Company's standard payment and delivery terms, and conditions are offered.
-The Company's credit policy includes available external ratings, financial statements, credit agency information, industry information and, in some cases, bank references.
+Management has established a credit policy under which each new customer is analyzed individually for creditworthiness before the Group's standard payment and delivery terms, and conditions are offered.
+The Group's credit policy includes available external ratings, financial statements, credit agency information, industry information and, in some cases, bank references.
 Credit limits are established for each customer and reviewed on a regular basis.
 Any sales on credit exceeding those limits require specific approval from upper level of management.
-The Company limits its exposure to credit risk by transacting mainly with recognized and creditworthy customers that have undergone its credit evaluation and approval process.
+The Group limits its exposure to credit risk by transacting mainly with recognized and creditworthy customers that have undergone its credit evaluation and approval process.
 Historically, trade receivables are substantially collected within one (1) year and it has no experience of writing-off or impairing its trade receivables due to the effectiveness of its collection.
 As customary in the real estate business, title to the property is transferred only upon full payment of the purchase price.
-There are also provisions in the sales contract which allow forfeiture of installments or deposits made by the customer in favor of the Company.
-Also, customers are required to deposit postdated checks to the Company covering all installment payments.
+There are also provisions in the sales contract which allow forfeiture of installments or deposits made by the customer in favor of the Group.
+Also, customers are required to deposit postdated checks to the Group covering all installment payments.
 These measures minimize the credit risk exposure or any margin loss from possible default in the payment of installments.
 Trade receivables from lease are closely monitored on aging of the account.
-As at December 31, 2023 and 2022, there were no significant credit concentrations.
-The maximum exposure at the end of the reporting period is the carrying amount of trade receivables.
+As at March 31, 2024 and December 31, 2023, there were no significant credit concentrations.
+The maximum exposure at the end of the reporting period is the carrying amount of trade receivables and contract assets.